 For the well-to-do it was elegant and genteel (although, as always, there were many poor people).
 In the 18th century there was a piped water supply although it was expensive and not many people could afford it.
 From the 1760s oil lamps lit the streets.
-The first theatre in Nottingham was built in 1760 and a general hospital was built in 1782.
+The first theater in Nottingham was built in 1760 and a general hospital was built in 1782.

 NOTTINGHAM IN THE 19th CENTURY

 Nottingham continued to grow rapidly, especially after 1845 when a great deal of land around it was released for building.
 Nottingham gained gas street lighting in 1819.
 However, like all towns in the early 19th century, Nottingham was a dirty, unsanitary place.
 There was a cholera epidemic in 1833, which killed 330 people.

 However life in 19th century Nottingham gradually improved.
 In the mid-19th century the piped water supply was taken over by the corporation and was greatly expanded.
 After 1835 Nottingham had its first proper police force and new prison was built in Nottingham in 1846.
 Meanwhile the railway first reached Nottingham in 1839.